MND Australia

 Associate Professor Shyuan Ngo, QLD

 Associate Professor Shyuan Ngo heads a research group investigating neurometabolism in MND at the University of Queensland, the Royal Brisbane & Women’s Hospital (RBWH) and the Wesley Hospital.
-As the Scott Sullivan MND Research Fellow, Associate Professor Ngo oversees a research program that centres on the MND clinics at the RBWH and Wesley.
-Her patient-directed research is complemented by extensive basic research using a range of transgenic models, human myosatellite cells, and human induced pluripotent stem cell derived neurons.
+Associate Professor Ngo oversees a research program that centres on the MND clinics at the RBWH and Wesley.
+Her patient-directed research is complemented by extensive discovery research using a range of transgenic models, human myosatellite cells, and human induced pluripotent stem cell derived neurons.
 Associate Professor Ngo’s broader research program aims to identify pathogenic mechanisms in MND with the goal to develop or re-purpose therapeutic compounds for personalised medicine for MND.

 Image of Associate Professor Mary-Louise Rogers, SA